pcvolkmer/docker-pps/README.md

 123456789abc   nginx    13572      101        nginx: worker process
 ```

+User IDs will be shown as usernames on host if there exists a user with matching UID.
 To filter processes by user, provide `--uid` argument with comma separated usernames or IDs.

 ```shell